 2. How do I classify the extent of nipple inversion that I am experiencing?

 Nipple inversion is classified into three major categories:

-Grade 3.
+- Grade 3.
 This type of nipple inversion can no longer be everted.
-In fact, there have been cases where women experienced infections due to difficulties in maintaining hygiene.
+There have been cases where women experienced infections due to difficulties in maintaining hygiene.

 This procedure is performed under local anesthesia.
 With skill and precision, the nipples are lifted to an erect position through a small incision created at the base.
 The ducts found inside the nipples are divided to allow the nipples to maintain an outward projection.

-Nipple correction surgery is a relatively simple procedure which can take around 10-20 minutes to finish.
+Nipple correction surgery is a relatively simple procedure that can take around 10-20 minutes to finish.